-The Heating, Air Conditioning, and Refrigeration Program is designed to train individuals in the field of heating and refrigeration equipment, maintenance and repair and in the use of EPA-approved recovery equipment.
-Individuals satisfying course competencies will have career opportunities in a variety of job classifications such as service, installation and repair of industrial and domestic refrigeration systems.
-All students seeking employment as air conditioning/refrigeration technicians must pass an Environmental Protection Agency (EPA) certification test.
-HCC recommends the student pass this test before completing the program.
+The Heating, Air Conditioning, and Refrigeration program is designed to train individuals in the field of air conditioning, heating and refrigeration equipment, maintenance and repair and in the use of EPA-approved recovery equipment.
+Individuals satisfying course competencies have career opportunities in a variety of job classifications such as service, installation and repair of residential and commercial air conditioning and refrigeration systems.
+All seeking employment as air conditioning/refrigeration technicians must pass an Environmental Protection Agency (EPA) certification test.
+HCC recommends students pass this test before completing the program.